Evolution, Life and Why Our Brains

 There are three quite distinctly different basic regions in the brain:

 Now, let's just touch briefly on the limbic system.
-This is a very important region for us to understand, as we'll see when we look at this region in more detail later on, for this part of our brain has an enormous influence on our behaviours.
-All our emotions and emotional responses arise from here and all our incoming sensory input is first routed through and "analyzed" by various "hardware" in this region before being passed on to the higher neocortex regions (if at all) where our more advanced human functions are controlled or the frontal lobes where higher human emotional regulation is housed.
+This is a very important are for us to understand, as we'll see when we look at this region in more detail later on, for this part of our brain has an enormous influence on our behaviours.
+All our emotions and emotional responses arise from here and all our incoming sensory input is first routed through and "analyzed" by various "hardware" in this region before being passed on to the higher neocortex regions (if at all).
+Core nodules for memory formation are also to found here where our more advanced human functions are controlled or the frontal lobes where higher human emotional regulation is housed.

 What is important for us to understand here today is that it is because this region evolved prior to the neocortex that it is first in line in processing sensory data.
 Furthermore, and perhaps more importantly, when we look at the human brain's "energy economy" and how the brain prioritizes energy allocation throughout the brain, we'll see that under many circumstances the limbic region again gets first priority over higher cortical regions and cognitive processes.
 The human brain - more than any other animal brain - is a massive energy consumer and when we examine this in more detail, we'll deeply understand why our brains are so prone to melting down when we are run down and low on energy, why we get so emotional and why behavioural regulation becomes so difficult.
 We'll also see how this can become a chronic condition.